 From there it’s a matter of generating enough traffic and setting the appropriate prices to generate a profit on the food and drinks you serve—after all of your operating expenses have been paid.
 Though the cuisine, atmosphere, and price points will vary by restaurant, they all have to follow the same economic formula.

 That basic knowledge, along with some understanding of accounting and a little bit of study, would enable one to evaluate and invest in any number of restaurants and restaurant chains; public or private.
 It’s not all that complicated.

 However, can most of us say we understand the workings of a micro-chip company or a biotech drug company at the same level?
 Perhaps not.

-But as Buffett put so eloquently, we do not necessarily need to understand these more esoteric areas to invest capital.
-Far more important is to honestly define what we do know and to stick to those areas.
+But as Buffett so eloquently put it, we do not necessarily need to understand these more esoteric areas to invest capital.
+Far more important is to honestly define what we do know and stick to those areas.
 Our circle of competence can be widened, but only slowly and over time.
 Mistakes are most often made when straying from this discipline.

 * * *

 Buffett describes the circle of competence of one of his business managers, a Russian immigrant with poor English who built the largest furniture store in Nebraska: